 If you’re new to horse racing or sports betting in general, the whole industry might be intimidating to you.
-However, once you have a grasp of the basics, making bets and making money at the horse tracks is pretty simple.
+However, once you have a grasp of the basics, making bets at the horse tracks is pretty simple.
 In this article, we’re going to give you a few basic pointers on how to make wagers on horse races.

 Placing a bet is easy.
 First, you have to reach your bookmaker or sportsbook either in person, by going online, or by making a phone call.

 Next, select the event you want to bet on and wager some money on it.
 Note that selections vary depending on the odds available.
 And, there are many you can choose from and in many combinations.
 So, to increase your chances of winning, always examine the odds before placing a bet.

 Simple Bets: The first and simplest bet you can place on horse racing betting sites or by phone is the straight bet (win or single bet).
 It involves betting on a horse to win a race and you collect only if it does.
 The next is the place bet where you collect if your horse wins the race or finishes second.
 Finally, there is the wager to show.
 With this bet, you collect if your horse wins the race or finishes in either the second or third position.